-Athletic Training students are required to complete Bloodborne Pathogen Training certification annually.
-An online link for second year students will be sent at the start of the fall semester and students must complete the module prior to starting at the assigned clinical site.
-Appendix L (i.e., acknowledgment of the BBP policy) must be signed and submitted to the Program Director.
+Athletic Training students are required to complete Bloodborne Pathogen Training certification annually through Exxat Approve.
+Students must upload their completed certificate to the program.
+Appendix H (i.e., acknowledgment of the BBP policy) must be signed and submitted to the Program Director.